 Course will serve as a capstone for the Sport Therapy concentration and include discussions of topics relevant to professionals in various sports therapy professions.
 Students will complete practice written and practical test.
-PEXS 497 represents the culmination of the academic and clinical progression through the Sports Therapy concentration.
-Pre-requisite: PEXS 476.
+PEXS 497 represents the culmination of the academic and clinical progression through the Sports Therapy concentration..
 Spring.